garfieldpigljy/HSCNN/sampledata/readme.txt

-Data samples that show the format of the input data.
+Data samples that show the formats of the input data.